2295ad/react-chat-bot/README.md

 ## Chat-bot
-    Basic bot developed using react-simple-chatbot which on user query can display a custom component<br> within it with query response.
+    Basic bot developed using react-simple-chatbot which on user query can display a custom component within it with query response.